David Nabarro: Special adviser on Sustainable Development and Climate Change (2016–2017)

 In January 2016, Nabarro was appointed special adviser on the 2030 Agenda for Sustainable Development by then UN Secretary-General Ban Ki-moon.

 One of Nabarro's responsibilities in this role were to lead the UN's response to the cholera epidemic its peacekeepers sparked in Haiti in October 2010 when untreated, infected sewage from a UN base was deposited in the country's main river system.
 As of August 2016, at least 10,000 people had died and more than 800,000 have been sickened in the epidemic.

 Candidate for WHO Director-General (2016–2017)

 In September 2016, Nabarro was nominated by the UK's First May ministry to stand for the post of director-general (DG) of the World Health Organization (WHO).
 An article co-authored by the UK's chief medical officer, Sally Davies, was published in The Lancet.
 It outlined the criteria that the next DG of the WHO must fulfill.

-Nabarro was one of six candidates put forward by their individual governments to succeed DGWHO Margaret Chan.
+Nabarro was one of six candidates put forward by their individual governments to succeed Margaret Chan.
 Nabarro outlined his four priorities as follows: